albuch/sbt-dependency-check/README.md

 dependencyCheckAutoUpdate | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
 It is not recommended that this be turned to false. | true dependencyCheckCveValidForHours | Sets the number of hours to wait before checking for new updates from the NVD. | 4 dependencyCheckFailBuildOnCVSS | Specifies if the build should be failed if a CVSS score above a specified level is identified.
-The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckFormat | The report format to be generated (HTML, XML, VULN, ALL). | ALL dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false dependencyCheckSkipProvidedScope | Skips analysis for artifacts with Provided Scope | false dependencyCheckSkipOptionalScope | Skips analysis for artifacts with Optional Scope | false dependencyCheckSuppressionFile | The file path to the XML suppression file - used to suppress false positives.
+The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11.0 dependencyCheckFormat | The report format to be generated (HTML, XML, VULN, CSV, JSON, ALL). | HTML dependencyCheckOutputDirectory | The location to write the report(s). | `crossTarget.value` e.g. `./target/scala-2.11` dependencyCheckSkip | Skips the dependency-check analysis |  false dependencyCheckSkipTestScope | Skips analysis for artifacts with Test Scope | true dependencyCheckSkipRuntimeScope | Skips analysis for artifacts with Runtime Scope | false dependencyCheckSkipProvidedScope | Skips analysis for artifacts with Provided Scope | false dependencyCheckSkipOptionalScope | Skips analysis for artifacts with Optional Scope | false dependencyCheckSuppressionFiles | The sequence of file paths to the XML suppression files - used to suppress false positives.
 See [Suppressing False Positives](https://jeremylong.github.io/DependencyCheck/general/suppression.html) for the file syntax. |
 dependencyCheckHintsFile | The file path to the XML hints file - used to resolve [false negatives](https://jeremylong.github.io/DependencyCheck/general/hints.html). |
 dependencyCheckEnableExperimental | Enable the experimental analyzers.
 If not enabled the experimental analyzers (see below) will not be loaded or used. | false dependencyCheckUseSbtModuleIdAsGav | Use the SBT ModuleId as GAV identifier.
 Ensures GAV is available even if Maven Central isn't. | false